 - TMJ Mouthguard – Teeth grinding is closely linked with TMJ dysfunction.
 A TMJ mouthguard keeps your teeth aligned and prevents the top and bottom teeth from coming into contact with each other while you sleep, preventing teeth grinding.
 Dr. Gauthier is able to custom make a mouth guard that fits comfortably in your mouth.

-- Bite Correction – If a mouthguard is unsuccessful in correcting teeth grinding, some patients benefit from bite correction.
+- Bite Correction – If a mouthguard is unsuccessful in correcting teeth grinding, some patients benefit from bite correction, also known as occlusal equilibration.
 Dr. Gauthier will realign the teeth so that the upper and lower teeth come into contact with each other correctly.
+This will eliminate the stress on the jaw joints (TMJ).
 Bite correction can include a number of procedures including tooth bonding, dental crowns, porcelain veneers or dental implants.

 Get Relief From Frequent Headaches